oisdk/masters-thesis/esop-2024/response.markdown

-This response will consist first of an outline of the changes we plan to make to the paper to address the comments, then a response to points made in multiple reviews, and finally detailed responses to each review in turn.
+This response will consist first of an outline of the changes we plan to make to the paper to address the comments, then a response to points made in multiple reviews, and finally, detailed responses to each review in turn.

 ## Proposed Changes

 - Our primary change will be to cut the paper down to fit it into the LNCS page limit of 25.
-  We plan to do this by mainly shortening the early sections of the paper, which exposit finiteness predicates and theorems that are now new to this paper.
+  We plan to do this by mainly shortening the early sections of the paper, which exposit finiteness predicates and theorems that are not new to this paper.
   Instead of giving an in-depth explanation of these proofs we will keep the discussion high-level, pointing to the prior work where it exists, and putting more focus on the novel work like Theorems 2.7 and 3.4, and the predicate